mohd-afeef-badri/psd/demos/poisson/fast-track-tutorials.md

 $$\hat{\mathcal{V}}=\{v\in H^1(\Omega)|v=0 \quad \text{on} \quad \partial\Omega \}.$$

 Here, $H^1(\Omega)$ is the  Sobolev space containing functions $v$ such that these are square integrable with continuous derivatives over $\Omega$.
 Note that, the Sobolev space allows functions with discontinuous derivatives.
 This weaker continuity requirement in our weak formulation (caused by the integration by parts) is of great importance when it comes to constructing the finite element function space.
 In particular, it allows the use of piecewise polynomial function spaces.
 This means that the function spaces are constructed by stitching together polynomial functions on simple domains such as intervals, triangles, quadrilaterals, tetrahedra and hexahedra.
-In principal these simpler domains are  obtaining by converting our domain $\Omega$ to its meshed form $\Omega^h$, such that $h$ defines the size of the mesh.
+In principal these simpler domains are  obtained by converting our domain $\Omega$ to its meshed form $\Omega^h$, such that $h$ defines the size of the mesh.

 The variational problem is a *continuous problem*: it defines the solution  in the infinite-dimensional function space .
-The finite element method for the Poisson equation finds an approximate  solution $u^h$ of the variational problem by replacing the  infinite-dimensional function spaces $\mathcal{V}$  and  by *discrete* (finite dimensional) trial  and test spaces  $\mathcal{V}^h$ and $\hat{\mathcal{V}}^h$ .
-The discrete variational problem reads: Find  find $u^h \in \mathcal{V}^h$ such that
+The finite element method for the Poisson equation finds an approximate  solution $u^h$ of the variational problem by replacing the  infinite-dimensional function spaces $\mathcal{V}$ by *discrete* (finite dimensional) trial  and test spaces  $\mathcal{V}^h$ and $\hat{\mathcal{V}}^h$ .
+The discrete variational problem reads: Find $u^h \in \mathcal{V}^h$ such that

 $$\int_\Omega^h \nabla u^h \cdot \nabla v^h~\mathrm{d} x = \int_\Omega^h fv^h~\mathrm{d} x \quad \quad \forall v^h \in \hat{\mathcal{V}^h}.$$